kjpou1/ml_project_template/README.md

 ### `launch_host`
 An entry point for running asynchronous backend tasks.
 It:
 - Serves as a host for machine learning pipelines or other backend services.
-- Uses the FastAPI framework to facilitate communication and management of internal components.
 - Configurable via command-line arguments for deployment and runtime behavior.

 ---